 - The cause of evil and death – disobedience of God's laws.

-- The reason for the condition of nature – the global flood.
+- The reason for the present condition of the creation – the global flood.

 - God's ultimate purpose for mankind – to save mankind from sin and give him eternal life.